2026 Summer Dance Intensive

 • Meals are prepared in commercial kitchens by certified food workers under the supervision of a food safety manager.

-• We strive to accommodate dietary and allergy needs and minimize cross-contamination as much as possible; however, since the kitchens we use are also used by other businesses, meals cannot be guaranteed to be 100% allergen-free.
+• We strive to accommodate dietary and allergy needs and minimize cross-contamination; however, because the kitchens we use are shared facilities with other businesses, we cannot guarantee that meals will be completely allergen free.

-• If you have dietary concerns that you would like to discuss before registering, please contact us to discuss your situation.
+• If you have dietary concerns that you would like to discuss before registering, please contact us and we will be glad to talk through your situation.

 • Dorm students will have breakfast in the University of Puget Sound cafeteria, which offers diverse options that meet most dietary requirements.